astronomer/docs/astro/set-up-ci-cd.md

 The process for creating an Astro CI/CD template includes the following steps:

 - Selecting a CI/CD strategy after reviewing this document and the requirements of your team.
-- Set up your repositories and permissions based on your CI/CD strategy.
+- Setting up your repositories and permissions based on your CI/CD strategy.
 - Adding an Astronomer [CI/CD template](ci-cd.md) to your repositories, or using the Astronomer maintained [`deploy-action` GitHub action](https://github.com/astronomer/deploy-action).
 - Modifying the Astronomer template or GitHub action to meet the requirements of your organization.